 How do they protect the heart?

 Beta-blockers block the hormones adrenaline and noradrenaline in the sympathetic nervous system.

 The sympathetic nervous system is part of the autonomic nervous system.
 It activates the 'fight-or-flight' response.

 Adrenaline and noradrenaline prepare the muscles in the body for exertion.
 This is a crucial part of responding to danger.

 Overexposure to these hormones can be harmful.
 Too much adrenaline can lead to rapid heartbeat, high blood pressure, excessive sweating, anxiety, and palpitations.

-Beta-blockers block beta-adrenergic substances, such as apinephrine (adrenaline) in the autonomic nervous system (involuntary nervous system).
-They slow down the heart beat, decrease the force of the contractions of the heart muscles, and reduce blood vessel contraction in the heart, brain, as well as the rest of the body.
+This lowers the force of the contractions of the heart muscles, and of blood vessels in the heart, the brain, and the rest of the body.

 - Heart failure